tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Dashboard.md

       <kbd><img src="./images/CJA_ex001_step015.png" /></kdb>

-    Below is an example web + call flow for a customer.
-The blue timeline represents the web visit behaviors and the yellow is when they called into the call center.
-Note: there needs to be some key that relates these 2 sources together so we can stitch both experiences together.
+    Below is an example of "web + call flow" for an individual customer.
+The blue timeline (starting on the left) represents the web visit behaviors and the yellow is when they called into the call center.

+    Note: there needs to be some key (like customer ID or in this dataset, CRMIDCombo) that relates these 2 sources together so we can stitch both experiences together.
 The call event (in the next instructions) will be related back to 'Product "A" Page'

       <kbd><img src="./images/CJA_ex001_step015a.png" /></kdb>